ArcticLatent/ArcticDownloader-lin/README.public.md

 ## Need Help?

-Check the Toast notifications inside the app for quick hints, or join the Arctic Latent community (YouTube & GitHub links are built into the footer).
-Feel free to open an issue here if something doesn’t download or a link goes stale.
+If you need help, hit a problem, or spot a bug in the app, please open an issue in this GitHub repository so we can take a look.

 Enjoy smoother ComfyUI setups!